 Well, pull out your Instant Pot, grab these simple, straightforward ingredients, and in a little less than an hour, you’ll be enjoying fresh, homemade minestrone soup.

-This soup will warm your heat, your cockles, and everything in between.
+This soup will warm your heart, your cockles, and everything in between.
 We love this Instant Pot Minestrone!

 Now, go and make this incredible Instant Pot Minestrone Soup recipe!